The COVID-19 pandemic accelerated multiple changes for healthcare professionals, and a few years later, these developments look set to stay.

 The data is clear: Telehealth isn’t just a passing fad.

 If you’re serious about offering Telehealth services and want to increase your remote client base, then you need to let people know about it.
 Here are nine free and low-cost ways to get started with Telehealth marketing.

-This is the first and most important port of call.
-Your website is the starting point for most existing and potential clients who want to find out about your Telehealth services.
+This is your first and most important port of call.
+Your website is the starting point for most existing and potential clients who want to learn about your Telehealth services.

-This may mean adding a service page to include your Telehealth offering or including a note on the service pages that are available virtually.
-Spend a bit of time going through your website to check that your website text consistently communicates that you see clients both in-person and online.
+Add a service page that includes your Telehealth offering, or include a note on the existing service page that virtual appointments are available.
+Spend some time auditing your website.
+Check that the text consistently communicates that you see clients in person and online.
 This can take a while if you have multiple locations and separate provider pages.

-Similar to local listings, your website metadata needs to reflect your updated offering as it will appear in the search engine results whenever potential clients are searching for your services.
+Your website metadata needs to reflect your updated offering.
+Metadata will appear in search engine results whenever potential clients search for your services.